SOS orbits QuickBooks. LineNow orbits your POS.

 When to choose LineNow

 You sell through any POS.
 You want statistical replenishment, not min-max heuristics.
-You want supplier replies parsed automatically.
+You want supplier replies parsed into structured updates.
 You want team collaboration on supplier email threads.
 You want recipe-based costing with substitution.
 You'd rather use QBO as a target ledger than rebuild your business inside it.

 The integration note

 LineNow integrates with QuickBooks Online — bills push, vendor sync, COGS classification, credit-note handling.
 We are not anti-QBO; we just don't orbit it.
-For an operator who lives in QBO, SOS will feel native.
-For an operator who lives in their POS, LineNow will.
+For an operator whose daily workflow lives in QBO, SOS may feel like the more natural extension.
+For an operator whose daily workflow starts in the POS and ends in AP, LineNow is built around that path.